One of the main reasons WordPress powers 40%+ of the web is its vast ecoystem.

 In the WP Admin, go to SureCart -> Products -> Add New.

-Here you'll get to set your product name and pricing options.
+Here you’ll set your product name and options.

-Currently you can choose from One Time Payment, Subscription, or Payment Plan (also known as Split Pay).
+You can set the pricing as One Time, Subscription, or Installment (also known as Split Pay).

-You can have a set price, or if you enable "allow customers to pay what they want," this lets customers make a custom donation or choose their own price.
+With one time payments, you can have a set price, or you can enable “allow customers to pay what they want.”
+This lets customers make a custom donation or choose their own price.

 With subscriptions, you can have multiple pricing options per product.

-And with the Payment Plan, you can choose how many payments are needed and the frequency of the payments.
+And with installments, you can choose how many payments are needed and the frequency of the payments.

 Let’s say you run a membership site.
 You can charge $99 for a monthly subscription, or give them 2 months free by charging $1000 for an annual subscription.

 Or if you have a Website Care Plan, you can also do something like charge $299 one-time as a setup fee, and then $99/mth after the first month.